The-Academic-Observatory/observatory-platform/docs/telescopes/oapen_irus_uk.md

 Note that all values need to be urlencoded.
 In the config.yaml file, the following airflow connections are required:

-`oapen_irus_uk_login: mysql://email_address:password`
+`oapen_irus_uk_login: mysql://email_address:password@`
 To get the email address/password combination, contact oapen irus uk.

-`oapen_irus_uk_api: mysql://requestor_id:api_key`
+`oapen_irus_uk_api: mysql://requestor_id:api_key@`
 To get the requestor_id/api_key, contact oapen irus uk.

-`geoip_license_key: mysql://user_id:license_key`
+`geoip_license_key: mysql://user_id:license_key@`
 To get the user_id/license_key, first sign up for geolite2 at https://www.maxmind.com/en/geolite2/signup.
-From your account, in the 'Services', click on 'Manage License Keys'.
+From your account, in the 'Services' section, click on 'Manage License Keys'.
 The user_id is displayed on this page.
 Then, click on 'Generate new license key', this can be used for the 'license_key'.
 Answer *No* for the question: "Old versions of our GeoIP Update program use a different license key format.
 Will this key be used for GeoIP Update?"